jeff-goodman/tatau/README.md

 A Javascript / Typescript package which translates between numerals and te reo Maori text.

+Tatau is dependency-less.
+Installing it will not add any additional dependencies to your project.

 ## Installation

 Add tatau to your project.